DFB calls for president Fritz Keller to resign over Nazi comparison | DW | 02.05.2021

 "The conference also had a vote of no-confidence in general secretary Dr Friedrich Curtius," the DFB added.

-Earlier this week, Keller admitted to having made a "serious mistake" but said he would not leave his post.
+Earlier this week, Keller admitted to having made a "serious mistake" but said he would not leave his post after comparing DFB Vice President Koch with Freisler at a federation meeting on April 23.

+Freisler, as a participant in the Wannsee Conference of 1942, was one of the Nazis responsible for the organization of the Holocaust.

+He became president of the People's Court, where he issued around 2,600 death sentences to opponents of the Nazi regime.

 jsi/sms (dpa, SID)